 Employee or Contractor

-There are a number of differences between hiring your first employee vs. a contractor.
+There are a number of differences between hiring and employee or a contractor.

 This handy table from our free Comprehensive Guide to Hiring Your First Employee explains the key differences between employees and contractors.